 This blog has three components.
-Article information begins with scientific studies from The Linus Pauling Institute, part of their funding as well as sponsorship of this website/blog is provided by Roman Meal Bread, and the writers are Don and Peggy Doman.
-There is a reviewing process to determine accuracy.
+Article information begins with scientific studies from The Linus Pauling Institute, part of their funding as well as sponsorship of this website/blog was provided by Roman Meal Bread, and the writers are Don and Peggy Doman.
+There was a reviewing process to determine accuracy.
 The site is updated on a daily/weekly basic.

 The Linus Pauling Institute was co-founded in 1973 by Linus Pauling, Ph.D., the only individual ever to win two unshared Nobel Prizes (Chemistry, 1954; Peace, 1962).
 Dr. Pauling concluded that vitamins and other essential nutrients play a significant role in enhancing human health and preventing chronic diseases, not just deficiency diseases.
 He founded his own institute to carry out research in this field that he called "orthomolecular medicine" and believed would be of great importance to public health.
 In 1996, the Institute moved from Palo Alto, CA, to the campus of Oregon State University (Dr. Pauling's undergraduate alma mater).

 Researchers at the Linus Pauling Institute investigate the role that vitamins and essential minerals (micronutrients), chemicals from plants (phytochemicals), and dietary supplements play in human aging, immune function, and the prevention of chronic diseases, especially cancer and cardiovascular, metabolic, and neurodegenerative diseases.
 A major emphasis is to understand the role of oxidative stress and inflammation in disease etiology, and the preventive effects of dietary constituents with antioxidant or anti-inflammatory properties.